Introduction

 • When using cloud services such as Google Drive or GitHub, make sure your files are “private” (not “anyone with the link can view”).

 • If you use ChatGPT, go to settings and turn off chat history.
-Avoid using other AI assistants unless you can make sure they will not train on your data.
+Avoid using other AI assistants unless you can make sure they will not train on your data (this includes Claude, as their Trust and Safety team may train on user data).

 Contact us